NativeScript/docs-v7/layouts.md

 When set paddings through XML, you can choose between the following approaches.

 * **Set one value**: Provide a single value which will be applied on all sides of the view.
 * **Set two values**: Provide two values.
-The first value is applied to the top and the right side, the second value is applied to the bottom and the left side (in that order).
+The first value is applied to the top side, the second value is applied to the right side.
+Next, the first value is applied to the bottom and the second value - the left side (in that order).
 * **Set four values**: Provide four values for each padding.
 The first value is applied to the top, the second value is applied to the right, the third value is applied to the bottom and the fourth value is applied to the left side (in that order).

 ### Predefined Layouts